ruoshui-git/MKS65-shell/README.md

 ## BUGS:
 - sometimes there will be a "broken pipe" when chaining too many pipes, probably due to the timing of the threads
+- ^D in a program like cat will also cause shell to exit

 ## No support:
 - no support for "[cmd] [num]< [file]", only "[cmd] < [file]"